hlavacM7/Czech-housing-analysis/README.md

 ## Description of the Pipeline
 Here's how the magic happens:

-1. **Data Collection**: Data was scraped using Beautiful Soup from https://reality.idnes.cz/
+1. **Data Collection**: Data was scraped using Beautiful Soup from [reality.idnes.cz](https://reality.idnes.cz/).
-2. **Data Cleaning**: The dataset was quite messy, so I had to remove rows that contained 0 values and i also had to remove the outliers because they were influencing the result a lot
+2. **Data Cleaning**: The dataset was quite messy, so I removed rows containing 0 values and outliers that were significantly influencing the results.
-3. **Modeling**: I have used Lazy predict which goes through all the possible regression models and shows me which one to select
+3. **Modeling**: I used Lazy Predict, which evaluates various regression models and suggests the best one to use.
-4. **Evaluation**: R2 score
+4. **Evaluation**: The model was evaluated using the R² score.
-5. **Deployment**:
+5. **Deployment**: The model was deployed using Flask.

 ## Tools Used
 Here's a list of the main tools and libraries I used in this project:

 - **Python**: The main programming language.
 - **Pandas**: For data manipulation and analysis.
-- **BeautifoulSoup**: For web scraping.
+- **Beautiful Soup**: For web scraping.
 - **Matplotlib**: For data visualization.
 - **Scikit-learn**: For machine learning algorithms.
 - **Flask**: For the web app.